Commercial Auto Insurance

 Medical payments

-Commercial auto insurance policies that include medical payments coverage can pay for:
+Commercial auto insurance policies that include medical payments, or bodily injury liability, coverage can pay for:

-• Your medical expenses if you're injured in a car accident
+• Your medical expenses for bodily injuries from a car accident

 • Medical expenses for passengers in your vehicle